otvam/pypeec/docs/content/implementation.rst

 * Differential equation based method (FEM, FVM, FD, etc.)
 * Integral equation based method (MoM, BEM, PEEC, etc.)

 The PEEC method is an integral equation method.
-The fundamental ideal is to represent the field simulation problem with a very large distributed equivalent circuit consisting of resistances, self-inductances, mutual inductances, and capacitances.
+The fundamental idea is to represent the field simulation problem with a very large distributed equivalent circuit consisting of resistances, self-inductances, mutual inductances, and capacitances.